-Students must complete any three (3) SAP-related courses with a "C" or better:
+Students must complete all three SAP-related courses with a "C" or better.

 "I have pretty much used every single thing I learned as a student there when it comes to SAP...It's actually a bit easier because I can see the process flow of how material runs through an actual facility.